Winterizing new evergreens and trees

 Wilt Stop is it is natural and non-toxic— made from the resin of pine trees—and it forms a soft, clear and flexible barrier over foliage to prevent your evergreen from drying out.

-If the evergreens are planted on the south or southwest side of your home, they may be getting the worst of the winter winds and scalding winter sun, a sometimes damaging combination for our trees.
+If the evergreens are planted on the south or southwest side of your home, they may be getting the worst of the winter winds and scalding winter sun, a sometimes damaging combination for our evergreens.
 If your trees suffered substantial damage last year and/or you anticipate a particularly harsh winter, you can construct a burlap barrier.

 5. Buddy-tie your tree.